-The Fashion Design program is housed in Jephson Campus B (formerly South Campus), a few blocks from the main campus.
-This facility includes:
+- The Fashion Merchandising program is housed in Jephson Campus B. This facility includes:

-The weeklong Fashion Tour in New York City is offered each spring semester to provide students with an overview of the fashion industry and to prepare them for internships.
+Fashion Tour Class: The week-long Fashion Tour in New York City is offered each spring semester to provide students with an overview of the fashion industry and to prepare them for internships.
 Students attend seminars with management personnel at fashion businesses including showrooms, design rooms, retailers, industry associations and museums.
 In addition, students tour the famous garment district for fabric and trim sourcing during a four-day field trip to New York.

-Each April the Fashion Studies Department sponsors a professional caliber juried fashion show that captures the energy and excitement of the fashion industry.
-The show gives students an opportunity to display their designs to an audience of friends, family, and industry professionals.
-Students may participate in the planning and production of the show through the Fashion Promotion class.
+Fashion Show: Each April the Fashion Studies Department sponsors a professional caliber juried fashion show that captures the energy and excitement of the fashion industry.
+Fashion Merchandising students may participate in the planning and production of all aspects of the show through the Fashion Promotion class.
 The show is the culmination of an entire year of illustrating, patternmaking and construction of garments, and show planning by all fashion students.

-A New York City semester is an option for qualifying students, during which they are enrolled in Cazenovia College and taking their senior-level courses in New York City, including internship, and an elective class.
+New York City Semester: This is an option for qualifying students, during which they are enrolled in Cazenovia College and take their courses in New York City, including internship, and elective classes.
 Options are also available for study-abroad programs.

 - Students must complete a required number of credits in their program and demonstrate knowledge-based and social competency to qualify for internship placement

 - The Fashion Tour class provides students with an overview of the fashion industry and prepares them for internships

 - Faculty and staff in the Fashion Studies Program, College Career and Internship offices work with students to help define their goals, explore internship options, and complete the application process